Nashville Coin & Currency, Inc.

 3. our profit margin.

 For example, the premium on one 1oz gold eagle coin would be approximately 6%-7% for a small purchase.
-The more you buy, the less has to be added to each coin, so the premium right now may be as little as 2.5% over the spot metal price in larger quantities (50 ounces)
+The more you buy, the less has to be added to each coin, so the premium right now may be as little as 3.5% over the spot metal price in larger quantities (50 or 100 ounces).

-On silver, the premium is usually expressed as a fixed amount over the spot price.
-For instance, one 100oz silver bar may cost you 75 cents over the spot price.
-Twenty 100oz bars may cost you only 55 cents over spot.
+On silver, the premium is usually expressed as a fixed amount over the Spot price.
+For instance, one 100oz silver bar may cost you $1.75 per ounce over the spot price.
+Buying twenty of the 100oz bars may cost you only $1.25 over spot per ounce.

 It is important to note a couple of things:

-The premium itself may change with market conditions just like the spot price changes, and there is no guarantee the premiums will always be there.
-There have been instances in time where we have sold gold eagle coins for spot.
-On other coins such as South African Krugerrands, there may be a negative premium called a discount to spot.
-Even when there is a premium over spot when you buy, you can expect less when you are selling coins because the spread between the bid (buy) price and the ask (sell) price is how dealers make their profit on the transaction.
-With us, there are no other fees, commissions or sales charges.
-Orders that are shipped from us to you have postage & insurance added on, and sales delivered within Tennessee have sales tax added on.
+The premium itself changes with market conditions just like the spot price changes, and there is no guarantee the premiums will always be there.
+There have been instances in time where we have sold Gold Eagle coins for spot.
+On other coins such as South African Krugerrands, there may be a negative premium called a "discount" to Spot.
+Even when there is a premium over Spot when you buy, you can expect less when you are selling coins because the spread between the Bid (buy) price and the Ask (sell) price is how dealers make their profit on the transaction.
+With Nashville Coin & Currency, Inc., there are no other fees, commissions or sales charges.
+Orders that are shipped out of the State of Tennessee have postage & insurance added on, and orders delivered within the borders of Tennessee will have sales tax added on.
 Otherwise, that's it.

 Buying precious metals is easy and confidential.
 Selling metals is equally easy and usually just as confidential.
-Government Regulations only require metals' dealers to report when a customer sells a certain large quantity of metals and of certain types of metals that meet CFTC trading requirements.
+Government Regulations only require metals dealers to report when a customer sells a certain large quantity of specific metal items that meet CFTC Futures Contract trading requirements.
+We will be happy to explain more about those certain limited items & quantities that would require reporting.
+Payments by Cash in amounts over $10,000 are reportable, where payments by Bank Wires and Checks are not.

-For more particular questions or information, please contact us anytime.
+For more particular questions or information, please contact us.

 Back to Top